Gallery Hyundai

-Gallery Hyundai was founded in 1970, initially located in Insadong, South Korea.
+Gallery Hyundai (Korean: 갤러리현대) is a contemporary art gallery in Seoul, South Korea.
+It was founded in 1970, initially in Insadong.
+It moved to Samcheong-ro, Sagan-dong in 1975.

 The founder and president of the gallery, Park Myung-ja introduced modern and contemporary art to the Korean public.
 Many exhibitions were held throughout the past four decades, including paintings by Philippe Pasqua, Lee Ufan, Kim Tschangyeul, Kim Whanki, Lee Joongseob, Chung Sanghwa and Park Su-geun.
 Also video artist, Paik Nam June held multiple solo exhibitions at Gallery Hyundai, and in 1990, Paik performed a shamanic ritual called A pas de Loup de Séoul à Budapest in the back courtyard of Gallery Hyundai to commemorate Joseph Beuys' death.
-Starting from 1987, Gallery Hyundai started to participate in international art fairs such as Art Chicago (1987-1992, 1996), FIAC (1995, 1996, 1999), Art Basel (1997-2002, 2004), Frieze Masters London (2014) and Frieze New York(2012–2015).
-Gallery Hyundai moved its location to Sagan-dong (Samcheong-ro) in 1975.
+Starting from 1987, Gallery Hyundai started to participate in international art fairs such as Art Chicago (1987–1992, 1996), FIAC (1995, 1996, 1999), Art Basel (1997–2002, 2004), Frieze Masters London (2014) and Frieze New York(2012–2015).
 2015 marks Gallery Hyundai's 45th anniversary since its opening.